 I truly feel home inspectors get a bad rap.
-I am not saying that there aren’t some less than favorable home inspectors out there.
+I am not saying that there aren’t some less- than-favorable home inspectors out there.
 As with my own industry, it is not hard to become a home inspector.
-Easy entrance into a job field means that you have do do your due diligence to ensure that you find a competent and professional inspector.
+Easy entrance into a job field means that you have to do your due diligence to ensure that you find a competent and professional inspector.

 The home inspection is one of the most crucial steps in a home purchase or in home preparation for the market.
 Therefore, you have to do your best to find an inspector with experience who is also learning-based.
 You don’t just want someone who does the minimum.

 Here are some helpful questions to ask inspectors as you are interviewing them:

 - 1. Are you a member of a professional inspector’s organization?
 In my opinion, any inspector worth his salt is a member of one of these national organizations: the American Society of Home Inspectors (ASHI), the National Association of Home Inspectors (NAHI), or the International Association of Certified Home Inspectors (IACHI).
 These organizations have minimum standard education requirements and also maintain a code of ethics of some sort.
 Being a member does not guarantee that your inspector is a rock star, it is just a good place to start.